brianjbeach/chalice-unit-test/README.md

         assert response['statusCode'] == 200
         assert json.loads(response['body']) == dict([('hello', 'world')])
 ```
 Let's examine the code.
 First, I defined a fixture named **gateway_factory**, that creates a new local gateway we can use in our test cases.
-This is the Python equivalent of the **chalice local** command line we ran earlier. *Note that **Config** and **LocalGateway** objects used inside the factory are private and may change in the future.*
+This is the Python equivalent of the **chalice local** command line we ran earlier. *Note that the **Config** and **LocalGateway** objects used inside the factory are private and may change in the future.*

 Next, I defined new class named **TestChalice** with a single test named **test_index**. test_index submits a GET request to our application and verifies that I receive an expected response.
 This is the equivalent of the **curl** command that we tested earlier.
 You execute the unit test with the **pytest** command.